jbinto/ansible-ubuntu-rails-server/README.md

 # jbinto/ansible-play

-Following tutorial to create idempotent, repeatable provisioning script for Rails applications (among other things) using Ansible.
+Following various sources to create an idempotent, repeatable provisioning script for Rails applications (among other things) using Ansible.

+My current goal is to be able to deploy a Rails / Postgres / PostGIS app to DigitalOcean in "one click".
+Perhaps "many clicks", but as minimal human intervention as possible.

+Repeatably.
+Possibly even including provisioning of the cloud instances.

+At the very least, to create a consistent set of DEV, STAGING and PROD environments.

 Synthesized from the following sources: